Ever get that feeling that something’s just waiting to bite you on the ass?

 - You should make sure that you never (intentionally or inadvertently) include personal data within page URLs that are sent to GA.
 Not only is this bad for GDPR, it’s also a breach of Google’s Terms of Service.

-For a handy visual reminder of the seven steps, check out the image below (click to see a larger view):
+For a handy visual reminder of the seven steps, check out the image below:

 Embed This Infographic On Your Site

 Stop Hiding Under the Pillow and Get Ahead of GDPR

 Like it or not, the GDPR could affect you.